jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Why Does Freedom Keep Winning

 We can't speak a word of polar bear, but we understand how they get resources.
-We thus understand the fate of a bulky, white, and flesh eating predator in a melting environment pretty well.
-It wouldn't take Socrates to imagine the politics of today's polar bears.
+We thus understand the fate of a bulky, white, and flesh eating predator in a melting environment.

 The stepmother is the polar bear.
-She also can't compete.
-She could work to better herself, drop old techniques and tools to get her daughters married to the prince, but since the choice is hers, she opts for the easier method to antagonize the evolution of her competitors.
-Her politics is tainted with a public face of honesty and hard word, but a private truth of geting someone else to catch her seals so to speak.
+She's behind the times and could work to better herself, drop old techniques and tools to get her daughters married to the prince, but since the choice is hers, she opts for the easier method to antagonize the evolution of her competitors with force and fake stories.
+Her politics is a public face of honesty and hard work, but a private truth of subverting the open competition of evolution.

-Because her fake stories of honesty and hard work seems so similar to genuine evolution that Life demands of its creatures, we do need philosophy to uncover the politics of the stepmother.

-Because you're reading a new philosophy, you don't need to speak any English to understand the yellings fest of today's ideological politics or need to be Socrates to understand their politics.
+By the same token, you don't need to speak English to understand the yellings fest of today's ideological politics.

+We have biology that says survive at all cost, mixed with technology that lives according to its own Life cycle.
+There is thus always many stepmothers in our body politic because they don't have a enlightned society that says, its okay to fail, return to the starting line, and find a new niche.

+Like with mixed-martial arts, modern medicine, rolling your own dice in politics and economics requires a "mix and match" philosophy.

 Today's ideologies are born in Industrial Age.
-Their way of life is long past its life expectancy.
-Broadcast television funded by mass-marketing campaigns for products that people already own isn't a lever of power empowering users to climb ladders in the game of evolution.
-Nor will buying another fancy truck, bigger house, larger TV, prescription pill stop us walking in the death spiral.
+Their way of life based around industrial technology like broadcast radio and television, school libraries and lecture halls, transportation by car or truck, suburban housing, and so on.
+All these adaptations are past their life expectancy and aren't levers of power empowering users to climb ladders in the game of evolution.

-What else can ideologues of bygone age do but fight over the decreasing amount of seals killed in the pack ice every year.
-Their tools can't solve pain, so their public philosophies argue lay blame.
+What else can ideologues of bygone age do but fight?
+Their tools can't solve pain, so their public philosophies argue lay blame in an all out effort to avoid starting a new game of chutes and ladders.

 Evolution doesn't care about our ideological stories anymore than the polar bears.
 Life needs lifeforms that harvest enough energy to procreate.
 Losers get ejected from the game board because evolution to the next chapter isn't inevitable.
 Like the Germans looking at Caesar's brige, we're mystified and scared by Internet Age technology.
 We don't understand how it will change our society.
-We can look at and walk over the bridge, but we're still so scared we and scream "our jobs" are a threat as if ladders should scare us.
+We can look at the bridge, walk over the it, but we're still so scared of high-speed internet, augmented reality, artificial intelligence we scream "our jobs are at threat" as if ladders should scare us.
 There isn't even a field of study (yet) to learn how technological evolution morphs humans to its requirements.

 So we haven't even climb the ladder to the next chapter in the story of Life.